ADAMFUTUR/reservation-of-matches/README.md

 Here are some basic instructions on how to use the front-end component of the Match Reservation Website:

-1. **Browse Matches**: Navigate through the list of available matches and select the one you want to book.

-2. **Reserve a Spot**: Click on the match you're interested in, review the match details, and reserve a spot by following the on-screen instructions.

-3. **User Registration**: If required, register or log in to your account to complete the reservation process.
+ **User Registration**: If required, register or log in to your account to complete the reservation process.

-4. **Payment**: Make the necessary payment to confirm your match reservation.

-5. **Confirmation**: Receive a booking confirmation and details via email or on the website.

 ## Technologies Used